HuiyangYu/PanDepth/README.md

 The memory requirements comparison of seven tools for calculating coverage using different numbers of threads when calculating genome coverage with 150Gb of sequencing reads.
 ![image](https://github.com/HuiyangYu/PanDepth/assets/41780741/c7b365a7-d1e0-4ea0-8f6d-4d964f353c45)
 ## 6. Accuracy
-The statistical results of PanDepth on depth and coverage are completely consistent with samtools depth.
+The statistical results of PanDepth on depth and coverage are completely consistent with samtools depth (version >=1.10).
 ## 7. License
 -------